CheemsCity/CheemsCity/README.md

 ```
 pip3 install -r requirements.txt
 ```
-4.Check our free courses on github or just have fun with your Robot!
+5. Check our free courses on github or just have fun with your Robot!

 ## Contributing